 Step 2 - Add New Storage Device in SCVMM

-In the below example the logged in Windows identity is used.
+In the following example, the logged in Windows identity is used.
 This is the same account that installed SCVMM.

 Step 3 - Adding a Storage Device